ddwheele/curly-braces/Planning/README.md

 make
 ```

-Then run one of the following programs:
+Then run one of the following programs from the build folder:

 ```
+./aStarRandom
+./dStarLite # (gives text output only)
+./runAStar ../astar_params.yaml
-./runRRT <params.yaml>
+./runRRT ../rrt_params.yaml
-./testRRT # unit tests

 ```